 Two cocktails, an appetizer, two entrees, and dessert rang in (with a 20% tip) at about $225.
 But as many before me had insisted: if you eat at any restaurant on the island, eat at Mama’s.
 Get there early.
 Get a drink.
 Watch the sunset.
 Relish in every second, every bite, and in every inhale of that heavenly ocean breeze.

 I almost felt like I was in San Francisco at Monkeypod in Wailea.
 Our waiter spouted terms like “grass-fed” and “organic” and “local,” (locals only?) which led me to be very excited about the foods on offer.
-We got the signature Mai Tais, complete with liliko’i foam (OMG, worth the trip alone), some truffle fries, pork tacos, a grass-fed burger, and a pulled pork sandwich.
-My family split the burger and tacos while I kept the pulled pork ALL TO MYSELF.
-Tangy, spicy, smoky, and sweet, all in one.
-Unreal.
-So flavorful, tender, and delicious.
+We got the signature Mai Tais, complete with liliko’i foam (OMG, worth the trip alone), some truffle fries, fish tacos, a grass-fed burger, and a pulled pork sandwich.
+Everything was so delicious.
 Lastly, don’t leave without getting the strawberry whipped cheesecake — it’s on another level.
 I might be crying thinking about it.

 This place is moderately priced — less expensive than a resort, more expensive than a chain restaurant.
 Did not feel that it was particularly overpriced.

 God bless all the people who recommended this place.
 Coconut’s Fish Cafe is in Kihei and serves the best fish tacos I have ever had in my life.
 Go to this place, eat all the tacos, then cross the street and go to Maui Pie (more on that below) to get a haupia pie, and you can die happy.